Enteric Fever

 Enteric fever is caused by a gram-negative bacterium, Salmonella enterica.
 Another serovar, Salmonella typhi is responsible for causing typhoid fever while Salmonella paratyphi causes paratyphoid fever.

-How is the bacteria transmitted?
+How are the bacteria transmitted?

 Pathogenesis of enteric fever